Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

-Although contributors to crowdfunding campaigns knowingly or unknowingly send signals via their observable actions, potential contributors are not always cognizant of how this signaling factors into their decision-making, supplementing observable project attributes.
-This was the main take-away when contrasting our single description layout (experiment 1) and the layout with two descriptions (experiment 2).
-While in the former, participants were primed to observe some role of crowd signals, the latter clearly showed that even though participants still overwhelmingly selected high crowd signals, unknowingly of this they attributed their choices to higher needs or opportunities to help that they read into project descriptions.
+Our work provides new insights for recent discussions about the effectiveness of social translucence in crowdfunding~\cite{kim2020enriched}.
+Although funders send signals via their observable actions on crowdfunding platforms, potential contributors are not always cognizant of how this signaling factors into their decision-making and complements observable project attributes.
+Our first study tested the fundamental signaling mechanism in a setting that primed participants to observe some role of crowd signals.
+Our second study clearly showed that even though participants still overwhelmingly selected high variance in contribution amounts and timing, they attributed their choices to the higher needs or opportunities that they perceived from the project descriptions.
+Thus, Study II demonstrates that simply making social information visible on crowdfunding sites is insufficient to enable social translucence.
+To be useful, social translucence theory requires an awareness of the signals encoded in the social information~\cite{erickson2000social}, which we observed lacking in more than half of the participants, who report having selected projects solely based on the description.

+On a more basic level, our findings also contribute to ongoing debates on whether the visibility of others' contributions in crowdfunding triggers further engagement.
+For example, while some studies suggest that the visibility of such information increases contribution amounts~\cite{andreoni2004public,soetevent2005anonymity,van2013national}, other studies find a negative relationship between initial contributions and final success if those first amounts were low~\cite{koning2013experimental}.
+Our results point to an interesting possibility that warrants further research.
+Could the specific signals encoded in the social information matter more than the mere presence of social information?
+Our work has shown that crowd signals better explain the contexts where social information leads to increased contributions.